Welcome to Puerto Vallarta

 We strolled the El Malecon and took pictures of the Public Art along the way.

-The El Malecon, a oceanfront promenade was remodeled in 2011 and is now exclusive for pedestrians.
+The El Malecon, an oceanfront promenade was remodeled in 2011 and is now exclusive for pedestrians.
 Many beautiful sculptures from local and national artists line the boardwalk.
-Each have a name and meaning.
+Each has a name and meaning.